winshining/nginx-http-flv-module/README.md

 For details about build steps, please refer to [Building nginx on the Win32 platform with Visual C](http://nginx.org/en/docs/howto_build_on_win32.html), and don't forget to add `--add-module=/path/to/nginx-http-flv-module` in `Run configure script` step.

+#### Note

+If some compilers which do not support x64 perfectly, VS2010 for example, are used to compile the module, please make sure that the default settings are used (target machine type x86).

 ### On Unix-like systems

 Download [NGINX](http://nginx.org) and nginx-http-flv-module.